 The Press Release Nobody Reads

-I was on a call with a SaaS founder in Pune a few months ago.
-Sharp guy, solid product, genuinely solving a real problem for mid-sized manufacturers.
+Consider a SaaS founder in Pune — sharp, solid product, genuinely solving a real problem for mid-sized manufacturers.
 He had just closed a Series A round and wanted help getting media coverage.
-So I asked him to send me whatever materials he had.
-What showed up in my inbox was a two-page press release that opened with the funding amount, listed the investors, described the platform's technical architecture in painful detail, and ended with the founder saying he was "thrilled to scale operations and deliver value."
-I have read that exact press release about four hundred times.
+When asked to share whatever materials he had, what arrived was a two-page press release that opened with the funding amount, listed the investors, described the platform's technical architecture in painful detail, and ended with the founder saying he was "thrilled to scale operations and deliver value."
+That exact press release gets written about four hundred times a year.
 Different company name each time, same skeleton.

 Here is what most founders in the Indian startup world do not fully appreciate: journalists delete these emails.
 Not because they are rude or lazy, but because there is genuinely nothing for them to grab onto.
 A reporter at Economic Times or Mint gets hundreds of pitches a week.
 They are scanning subject lines looking for a reason to care.
 Product specs and funding announcements, unless the numbers are truly staggering, do not give them that reason.